Laying on of hands: Navajo religious ceremonies

 A similar practice of laying on of hands is also used in Navajo religious ceremonies.

 State use

 The laying on of hands, known as the royal touch, was performed by kings in England and France, and was believed to cure scrofula (also called "King's Evil" at the time), a name given to a number of skin diseases.
-The rite of the king's touch began in France with Robert II the Pious, but legend later attributed the practice to Clovis as Merovingian founder of the Holy Roman kingdom, and Edward the Confessor in England.
+The rite of the king's touch began in France with Robert II the Pious, but legend later attributed the practice to Clovis as Merovingian founder of the Holy Roman kingdom, and Edward the Confessor was seen as the first monarch in England to use the healing touch in England.

 The belief continued to be common throughout the Middle Ages but began to die out with the Enlightenment.
 Queen Anne was the last British monarch to claim to possess this divine ability, though the Jacobite pretenders also claimed to do so.
 The French monarchy maintained the practice up until the 19th century.
 The act was usually performed at large ceremonies, often at Easter or other holy days.